Abdessamad7687/gestion_annuaire_telephonique/README.md

-# gestion_annuaire_telephonique mode console avec le langage C
+# Management_directory_telephonic console mode with the C language